 Specific measures for enrollment may include data that reflects CEU's, FTE, and headcount of students taking continuing education courses.
 Data aggregated by student demographic profiles is appropriate.
-Potential indicators might identify the number of students who participate in continuing education courses and programs; the number of professional CEU's earned, the number of students who participate in continuing education courses and programs to help them upgrade their skills for their current job, the number of students who participate in continuing education courses and programs to help them retrain for a new job, and the number of students who participate in continuing education courses and programs to help them prepare for a new career.
+Potential indicators might identify the number of students who participate in continuing education courses and programs; the number of professional CEU's earned; the number of students who participate in continuing education courses and programs to help them upgrade their skills for their current job; the number of students who participate in continuing education courses and programs to help them retrain for a new job; and the number of students who participate in continuing education courses and programs to help them prepare for a new career.

 Specific measures for employment readiness may include data that demonstrates licensure pass rates, pass rates for certification exams, and job placement rates.
-Potential indicators might describe the percentage of students that passed licensure exam within 6 months of completion of a continuing education course or program; the number of students that passed nationally recognized certifications exams while enrolled at SCC or within 6 months of completers that obtain a sustainable job.
+Potential indicators might describe the percentage of students who passed licensure exam within six (6) months of completion of a continuing education course or program; the number of students that passed nationally recognized certification exams while enrolled at SCC or within six (6) months of completion; and the number of continuing education courses or program completers who obtain a sustainable job.